FasterXML/jackson-core/README.md

 ## Usage, simple reading

-All reading is by using `JsonParser` (or its sub-classes, in case of data formats other than JSON), instance of which is constructed by `JsonFactory':
+All reading is by using `JsonParser` (or its sub-classes, in case of data formats other than JSON), instance of which is constructed by `JsonFactory`:

 (TO BE WRITTEN)

 ## Usage, simple writing

-All writing is by using `JsonGenerator` (or its sub-classes, in case of data formats other than JSON), instance of which is constructed by `JsonFactory':
+All writing is by using `JsonGenerator` (or its sub-classes, in case of data formats other than JSON), instance of which is constructed by `JsonFactory`:

 (TO BE WRITTEN)